graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the leaf field selections of GraphQL operations must be of type
+Conversely the underlying type of leaf field selections of GraphQL operations
-scalar or enum.
-Leaf selections on objects, interfaces, and unions without
+must be scalar or enum.
+Leaf selections on fields whose underlying type is
-subfields are disallowed.
+object, interface, or union are disallowed.

 Let's assume the following additions to the query root operation type of the
 schema: